williamkeller/dot-files/README.md

 Dotfiles for my unix environment setup

+This scheme assumes the destination machine is running zsh and oh-my-zsh

 ## Setup

 At some point, I'll make an automated way to do this, but I don't use it